NAVIGATION

 Hobbit House Exterior Examples

-While most hobbit house exteriors are similar in essence, you have a lot of creative freedom in designing the outside of the house.
-Hobbit homes are defined by their curved roof, circular door that’s often painted a bright emerald green or maroon, and earth bermed roof.
+While most DIY hobbit house exteriors are similar in essence, you have a lot of creative freedom in designing the outside of the house.
+Hobbit homes are defined by their curved, earth-bermed roof and circular door that’s often painted a bright, emerald green or maroon.

 I really love when hobbit houses have beautiful gardens outside the front of the home.
 Fill out your garden with a variety of colorful wildflowers and forest greens.
 You can even add little garden gnomes or woodland creatures throughout your yard to accentuate the whimsy, if you’re into that kind of thing.